anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

 Architecture Requirements
 =========================

-This chapter includes both "Requirements" that must be satisifed in an RA-1 conformant implementation and "Recommendations" that are optional for implementation.
+This chapter includes both "Requirements" that must be satisfied in an RA-1 conformant implementation and "Recommendations" that are optional for implementation.